Skip to content

 Will using AAC stop my child from talking?

-No. The research is consistent — AAC supports the development of speech, it doesn't replace it.
-Kids who use AAC alongside spoken language often talk more, not less, because the pressure of "find the word right now" gets lifted.
+No. The research is consistent.
+AAC supports the development of speech, it doesn't replace it.
+Kids who use AAC alongside spoken language often talk more, not less, because the pressure of finding the word right now gets lifted.

 Do you see kids at home, in clinic, or at school?

 All three.
-We run sessions in our Dandenong clinic, we travel to homes across Melbourne's South-East, and we partner with kinders, schools and early-learning centres.
+We run sessions in our Dandenong clinic, we travel to homes across Greater Melbourne, and we partner with kinders, schools and early-learning centres.
 Telehealth is available Australia-wide for follow-up and parent coaching.

-Can you support my autistic teenager without trying to fix them?
+Can you support my autistic child without trying to fix them?

 Yes.
-We're a neurodivergent-affirming practice — that means goals are set with the young person, not imposed on them.
+We're a neurodiversity-affirming practice.
+That means goals are set with the child and family, not imposed.
 We don't teach masking.
-We work on the skills they decide are useful: self-advocacy, conversation, study language, navigating a workplace.
+We work on the skills that are genuinely useful to them: being understood, joining in, and speaking up for themselves.

 How quickly can we get started?